 Home > 2015 ICD-10-CM Diagnosis Codes > Certain infectious and parasitic diseases A00-B99 > Arthropod-borne viral fevers and viral hemorrhagic fevers A90-A99 > Yellow fever A95-

 Yellow fever, unspecified

-A95.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+A95.9 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disease caused by infection with the yellow fever virus, which is carried by mosquitos.
 Symptoms include body aches, chills, fever, severe headache, weakness, and a yellow skin color.
 Bleeding, vomiting, and failure of the liver and other organs may occur in late stages of the disease.

 A viral infection caused by a flavivirus called yellow fever virus.
 It is transmitted to humans from infected mosquitoes.
 The signs and symptoms range from a mild febrile illness to liver damage with jaundice and hemorrhages.